PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 1. System brings up an overview of the listing
 2. User clicks the "Edit" button
 3. System brings up the edit page
-4. User edits time and place and clicks Accept<-- Extensions if time is 10 min away can't do or if time has passed
+4. User edits time and place and clicks Accept
 5. System updates the listing

 ##Accept a Listing